SerenityOS/serenity/Base/usr/share/man/man1/crash.md

 ## Description

-This program is used to test how the Serenity kernel or UserspaceEmulator handle userspace crashes, and can be used to simulate many different kinds of crashes.
+This program is used to test how the Serenity kernel handles userspace crashes, and can be used to simulate many different kinds of crashes.

 ## Options